 Many sports play on a field with grass, so these stains are inevitable.
 Fortunately, grass stains aren’t too difficult.
 Create a paste of two to four tablespoons of Rockin’ Green with warm water.
 (You may need more depending on the size of your garment and the size of the stain).
 Presoak for an hour or so and then launder as usual.

 Baseball, football, and track and field players are prone to chalk stains on their uniforms.
 Your first step is to rinse off any loose dust, but don’t rub it into the fabric.
 Just shake it away.
 Use a stain treatment spray, then wash it as hot as you can.

 Blood doesn’t happen often, but it happens.
 The best way to treat blood is to get to it as soon as possible.
 Use cold water as soon as possible to rinse, then pre-treat with a paste of our sport wash, which has enzymes designed specifically for blood.
 Let it soak for a while and then wash on hot.

 There’s a general buildup of odor that clings to sportswear and uniforms.
 The sweat from physical labor and general body heat makes for a particularly stinky combination.
 Typical laundry detergents can’t remove that type of funk.
-Our Athletic Wear Detergent is designed for all types of workout and sports garments.
+Our Active Wear Detergent is designed for all types of workout and sports garments.
 It unlocks the smelly sweat, dirt and odor from your “wicking” fabrics and leaves them fresh and clean.
 That means a drier and more comfortable workout experience from your clothes.

 It’s also worth keeping a bottle of our Stinky Gear in your workout or equipment bag.
 It doesn’t just mask odors, it actually kills them.
 Give it a spray on your gear after your game or practice so smells don’t stick, and spray it in your bag regularly to keep the odors out.